-Description: This course is a study of the changing visions of the American dream as depicted by major writers since the Civil War such as Twain, Dickinson, Crane, Hemingway, Fitzgerald, and Hughes.
-More recent authors such as Walker, Updike, and Baldwin are represented.
+Description: This course is a study of the changing visions of the American dream as depicted by major writers since the Civil War such as Twain, Dickinson, Crane, Hemingway, Fitzgerald, Walker, Updike, Baldwin, Morrison and Kingston.
 Writing is an integral component of the course.